tutorcruncher/fernet-sso-demo/README.md

 ## Token variables

-(ot strictly part of a general Fernet SSO workflow, but this is still a useful play to put the information)
+(Not strictly part of a general Fernet SSO workflow, but this is still a useful play to put the information)

 TutorCruncher supplies the following variables in SSO tokens: